hartleymia/ROBOTICS/MH 25179600 robotics/STUFF TO HAND IN/README.md

 * set up/login to docker and open gazebo
 * launch your chosen simulation environment
-* open all three scripts in gazebos visual studio and run the script called robot.py
+* open robot.py in gazebos visual studio and run the script
 * the solution should now be running